 Can anyone access / request the data?

 No. The database is secure.
-Furthermore, because BAPS is a private organization it is not possible to request information using the Freedom of Information Act.
+Furthermore, because BAPS is a private organisation it is not possible to request information using the Freedom of Information Act.

 Is the data secure?